CMSgov/cms-bb2-python-sdk/README-sdk-dev.md

   # Perform install and commands after sourcing the venv.
   ```

+- Remove the package, if it is already installed.

+    ```bash
+    pip show cms-bluebutton-sdk
+    pip uninstall cms-bluebutton-sdk

+    ```

 - Install `cms-bluebutton-sdk` from TestPyPI.
 Extras are installed from the main PyPI registry.

   ```bash
   pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ cms-bluebutton-sdk
   ```

 - Show the installed package.